kudashevs/php-8-new-features/README.md

 This repo contains a docker image with PHP 8 and some new features examples.
 More information about PHP 8 new features you can find on [official release page](https://www.php.net/releases/8.0/en.php).

+## Usage

+To start using docker containers you need Docker software installed on your computer.
+More information on how to use a container in [USAGE.md](USAGE.md) or in [Get started](https://docs.docker.com/get-started/).

 ## PHP 8 improvements

 ### Object classname